 In this context the works closest to our approach are [MK08] and [BCD+09].
-Mc-Carthy and Krishnamurthi [MK08] describe WPPL, a global description language which besides the basic communication action of MSCs provides actions for role definition and trust management.
+McCarthy and Krishnamurthi [MK08] describe WPPL, a global description language which besides the basic communication action of MSCs provides actions for role definition and trust management.
 WPPL specifications are then projected in local behaviors defined in CPPL, a domain specific language that describes cryptographic protocol roles with trust annotations.
 In their work they give a nice comparison of their approach with the one used in Web services that we describe next.
-In particular, cryptography introduces information asymmetries (eg, because of the presence of an intruder the message received by a role may be different from the one that was sent to it, or a encrypted message can be received only if the partner has the corresponding key) that are not handled by existing end-point projection systems.
-In a nutshell, in Web services global description formalisms as well as in the automata approach the focus is on commu-
+In particular, cryptography introduces information asymmetries (e.g.,